as51340/conan_example/README.txt

 # Basic setup, to bring conan into the enviroment
 ./setup.sh

 source ./venv/bin/activate
+conan profile detect

 # Use information from conanfile.py & example_profile
 # to get requirements, build those which are missing
 # using cmake_layout to put stuff in sensible places
-conan install . --build=missing -pr ./example_profile
+conan install . --build=missing -pr ./example_profile_mac

 # Use preset that was generated to configure cmake
 cmake --preset conan-release